U.S. flag

 Subrecipients

-• A subrecipient is an entity, usually but not limited to non-Federal entities, that receives a subaward from a pass-through entity to carry out part of a Federal award; but does not include an individual that is a beneficiary of such award.
+• A subrecipient is an entity that receives a subaward from a pass-through entity to carry out part of a Federal award.
+The term subrecipient does not include a beneficiary or participant.
+A subrecipient may also be a recipient of other Federal awards directly from a Federal agency.

 • Subrecipients are required to adhere to the applicable law of their jurisdiction and the financial and administrative rules in this Guide.
 The pass-through entity may also impose additional financial and administrative requirements.